 Jade’s team included her father, Paul Hameister—a tough, accomplished mountaineer; master polar guide Eric Philips, who had also been on their North Pole team; cameraman Ming d’Arcy; and assistant cameraman Heath Jamieson, a former Australian Army commando who had been with them on the Greenland expedition.

 From the beginning, conditions were brutal.
 The route started uphill and hardly ever leveled off.
 Jade struggled with her sled up icy slopes.

 She headed into wind so strong and loud that she had to scream at her teammates to be heard.
 Jade felt like she was standing still, even though she was pushing forward with all her might.
 In 25 years of guiding polar expeditions, Eric Philips said these were the worst weather conditions he’d ever seen.

-With a teammate behind her, Jade slowly made her way across the ice.
+With the expedition cameraman behind her, Jade slowly made her way across the ice.

 The steep hills were slick with blue ice.
 Sky blue in color, this treacherous ice is hard and slippery, like glass.
 The sleds seemed to have minds of their own.
 Jade’s skis couldn’t get traction.
 When they weren’t skiing, they had to strap spiked metal plates called trail crampons to their boots to help them walk.

 Higher and higher they climbed, as they made their way over the Kansas Glacier.
 No human had ever set foot here.
 Ahead of them was a super‑steep ascent that would take them through the Transantarctic Mountains along their new route.

 Sastrugi—wave like ridges of ice made the journey more difficult.